aaron-forcemedia/Twitch-Overlay-project/readme.txt

 -Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value
-	(Technically the function that makes the API requests takes one parameter and then retrieves a variable from the first API and then requests data from a second API so this may qualify)
+	(Technically the function that makes the API requests takes one parameter and then retrieves a variable from the first API and then requests data from a second API using that variable so this may qualify)